mghermsen/ICU_rationing_simulation/README.md

 ## SOFA Coding Details

 To standardize SOFA coding between sites, please follow the best practices below.

+### General

+* If there are missing values, code 0 for that item until the lab/vital sign appears
+* Carryforward values from previous observations.
+For example, if the Creatine was 1.5 at 9:00 AM earning a Renal Score of 1, the patient's Renal Score remains 1 until a new creatinine value is recorded.

 ### SOFA CARDS
 Only number of pressors matters, not dose.